hotmeshio/sdk-typescript/README.md

 Refer to the [hotmeshio/samples-javascript](https://github.com/hotmeshio/samples-javascript) repo for usage examples.

 ### Design | Advanced
-The *Pluck* and *Durable* modules are the easiest way to use HotMesh.
+The *Pluck* and *MeshFlow* modules are the easiest way to use HotMesh.
 But if you need full control over your function lifecycles (including high-volume, high-speed use cases), you can use HotMesh's underlying YAML models to optimize your durable workflows.
 The following model depicts a sequence of activities orchestrated by HotMesh.
 Any function you associate with a `topic` in your YAML definition is guaranteed to be durable.

 ```yaml
 app: